micheleberardi/instagram_insights/README.md

 # IG Media Insights

-you can use this function
+you can use this function to retry the insights for each post via media_id

 ```
 import requests